MariaKonstantinov/Node_Farm/README.md

 **:four_leaf_clover: Project Concept**

-The concept of this project - to display a simple product list.
-Each product has a card with an overview.
+The concept of this project - to build a simple API to display a product list.
+Users can click on the product and open a card with a product overview.

 **:four_leaf_clover: Project Technologies and Features**